 To resolve an unidentified driver conflict:

 - Click on the Conflicts box from the Home screen.

-- From the Conflicts Report screen, change the Driver drop-down to Unknown Driver, and click View.
+- From the Conflicts Report screen, change the Driver drop-down to Unidentified Driver, and click View.

-- From the list of results, click the date next to an Unknown Driver conflict.
+- From the list of results, click the date next to an Unidentified Driver conflict.

-- From the driver’s event log, locate the line item with an unknown driver conflict.
+- From the driver’s event log, locate the line item with an unidentified driver conflict.

 - Make note of the Vehicle ID and the End Time.

 - Hover your mouse over HOS, then hover over the Driver Vehicle Usage Report menu item, right-click, and click to open in a new browser tab.

 - On the Driver Vehicle Usage Report screen, enter the Vehicle ID, and adjust the Start Date as needed.

 - Click View.